jghiglia2380/Content-updated/Standard-15/15.5/student/day2.md

 - Develop financial projections for startup costs and potential revenue
 - Identify resources needed to launch a small business or side hustle
 - Present a concise business pitch highlighting key value propositions

-## Introduction

-Welcome to the Learning Lab for Chapter 15.5: Entrepreneurship and Side Hustles!
-Today, we'll build on the entrepreneurial concepts from our previous session by developing practical business plans for side hustles or small businesses.

-Through hands-on activities and collaborative exercises, you'll work through the key components of a business plan, evaluate financial considerations, and refine your entrepreneurial ideas.
-By the end of this Learning Lab, you'll have a foundational business plan that could serve as a roadmap for a real venture.

 ## Warm-Up: Side Hustle Brainstorm